Events currently collected in the registry include all events that appear or worsen during the registry and are a result of:

 Product Performance and Non-product Performance Categorization

 For analysis purposes, events collected were collapsed into two categories: product performance events and non-product performance events.
 All events were reviewed by Medtronic to determine if they were product performance-related (product performance events are events that are possibly due to a device-related issue).
-A non-product performance related event was any undesirable experience (associated with signs, symptoms, illnesses, or other medical events) occurring to the patient, and that appears or worsens during the clinical study, that possibly resulted from or was related to the implant procedure, or modification between implant and procedure, therapy, or delivery of therapy, and cannot be classified as product performance-related.
+A non-product performance related event, or a clinical event not related to product performance, was any undesirable experience (associated with signs, symptoms, illnesses, or other medical events) occurring to the patient, and that appears or worsens during the clinical study.
+These clinical events not related to product performance possibly resulted from or were related to the implant procedure, or modification between implant and procedure, therapy, or delivery of therapy, and cannot be classified as product performance-related.
+All clinical events not related to a product performance and reported as a serious adverse event were summarized by MedDRA System Organ Class (SOC) if the event met a patient percentage threshold (0.5% to 1.0%).

 Consistency and Accuracy